 Solving the optimization problem requires an optimization algorithm.
 The list of optimization methods is long and the various algorithms are not discussed in any detail here.
 For this purpose, the reader is referred to the texts on optimization, e.g. [1] or [2].
 It should however be mentioned that the Sequential Quadratic Programming method is probably the most popular algorithm for constrained optimization and is considered to be a state-of-the-art approach for structural optimization [3], [4].
 In LS-OPT, the subproblem is optimized by an accurate and robust gradient-based algorithm: the dynamic leap-frog method [5].
 Both these algorithms and most others have in common that they are based on first order formulations, i.e. they require the first derivatives of the component functions to construct the local approximations.
 These gradients can be computed either analytically or numerically.
 In order for gradient-based algorithms such as SQP to converge, the functions must be continuous with continuous first derivatives.
+Analytical differentiation requires the formulation and implementation of derivatives with respect to the design variables in the simulation code.
+Because of the complexity of this task, analytical gradients (also known as design sensitivities) are mostly not readily available.

-$$df/dx_i$$ and dg_j/dx_i
+$$df/dx_i$$ and dg_i/dx_i